-As a result of the impacts of COVID-19, we determined that sufficient indicators existed to trigger the performance of an interim longlived asset impairment analysis.
+As a result of the impacts of COVID-19, we determined that sufficient indicators existed to trigger the performance of an interim long-lived asset impairment analysis.
 We performed undiscounted cash flow analyses on our long-lived assets, including retail stores at an individual store level.
 Based on these undiscounted cash flow analyses, we determined that certain long-lived assets had net carrying values that exceeded their estimated undiscounted future cash flows.
 We estimated the fair values of these long-lived assets based on their market rent assessments or discounted cash flows.
-We compared these estimated fair values to the net carrying values and recognized \$89.7 million of long-lived asset impairment charges for Fiscal 2020.
-There were no long-lived asset impairment charges for Fiscal 2019 and Fiscal 2018.
+We compared these estimated fair values to the net carrying values and recognized \$89.7 million of long-lived asset impairment charges for Fiscal 2019 and Fiscal 2018.
 The long-lived impairment charge was recorded within restructuring and impairment charges on the Consolidated Statements of Operations and as a reduction to the related asset balances on the Consolidated Balance Sheets.
 The long-lived asset impairment charges are included within the Company's operating segments as follows: \$47.6 million recorded in North America, \$23.0 million recorded in Asia-Pacific, \$13.3 million recorded in Latin America, and \$5.8 million recorded in EMEA for Fiscal 2020.